mavahedinia/mr0null.github.io/_posts/2016-11-22-firefox-integration.markdown

 category: Integration
 ---
 <p class="pabout" >
-            First,Install Flashgot <a href="https://addons.mozilla.org/en-US/firefox/addon/flashgot/" class="linuxihaa">From This Link</a><br/>
+            First,install Flashgot <a href="https://addons.mozilla.org/en-US/firefox/addon/flashgot/" class="linuxihaa">From This Link</a><br/>
-			Then In Flashgot Setting Open Prefrences And Add The "Persepolis Download Manager"<br/>
+			Then in Flashgot settings open prefrences and add the "Persepolis Download Manager"<br/>
-			In The Executable Path For GNU/LINUX Type This:
+			In the executable eath for GNU/LINUX type this:
           <p class="pabout" dir="ltr">
            <code> /usr/bin/persepolis</code>
           </p>